603 - Instructional Curriculum

 603.7 - Career Education

-It shall be the responsibility of the superintendent to assist certified personnel in finding ways to provide career education in most courses.
+It is the responsibility of the superintendent to assist certified personnel in finding ways to provide career education in most courses.
 Special attention should be given to courses of vocational education nature.
-The board, in its review of the curriculum, shall review the means in which career education is combined with other instructional programs.
+The board, in its review of the curriculum, will review the means in which career education is combined with other instructional programs.

 Legal Reference: Iowa Code §§ 256.11, 280.9 (1989)